A Bend in the River: Plot

 Set in an unnamed African country after independence, the book is narrated by Salim, an ethnically Indian Muslim and a shopkeeper in a small but growing city in the country's remote interior.
 Salim observes the rapid changes in Africa with an outsider's distance.

 Salim grows up in the community of Indian traders on the east coast of Africa.
 Feeling insecure about his future in East Africa, he buys a business from Nazruddin in a town at "a bend in the river" in the heart of Africa.
 When he moves there he finds the town decrepit, a "ghost town", its former European suburb reclaimed by the bush, and many of its European vestiges ruined in a "rage" by the locals in response to their suppression and humiliation during colonial times.
 Old tribal distinctions have become important again.
 Salim trades in what people in the villages need: pencils and paper, pots and pans, other household utensils.
-Soon he is joined by an assistant, Metty, who comes from a family of house slaves his family had maintained in the east.
+Soon he is joined by an assistant, Metty, who comes from a family of house slaves that his family had maintained in the east.
 One of his steady customers is Zabeth, a "marchande" from a village and a magician too.
 Zabeth has a son, Ferdinand, by a man of another tribe, and asks Salim to help him get educated.
 Ferdinand attends the local lycée run by Father Huismans, a Belgian priest who collects African masks and is considered a "lover of Africa".
 Life in the town is slowly improving.
 Salim's decision to move there seems to be vindicated when he learns that the Indian community on the east coast is being persecuted, but he still does not feel secure.
-Mahesh says of the local Africans that "they are malins", "because they lived with the knowledge of men as prey".
+Mahesh, a fellow Indian trader, says that the local Africans are "malins" (i.e. wicked), "because they lived with the knowledge of men as prey".
 A rebellion breaks out and the Indian merchants live in fear.
 Soon white mercenaries appear and restore order.
 After peace has returned Father Huismans goes on a trip.
 He is killed by unknown assailants and nobody cares.
-Afterwards his collection of African masks is denounced as affront to African religion.
-An American visitor pillages most of the masks and ships them home as "The richest products of the forest".
+Afterwards his collection of African masks is denounced as an affront to African religion.
+An American visitor pillages most of the masks and ships them home as "the richest products of the forest".